Bernie Kerik, Former NYPD Commissioner, Passes at 69

 In 2004, President George W. Bush nominated Kerik to be his Secretary of Homeland Security.
 The nomination drew sharp criticism from Democrats.

-In 2020 President Trump granted Kerik a full and complete pardon.
-At the time Trump praised Kerik for his behind-the-scenes effort to pass the First Step Act.
+In 2020 President Donald Trump granted Kerik a full and complete pardon.
+At the time, Trump praised Kerik for his behind-the-scenes effort to pass the First Step Act.

-The bill was signed into law by President Trump in 2020 as the first major judicial reform in decades, reducing federal prison sentences for minor drug crimes and petty offences while improving prison conditions.
+The bill was signed into law by Trump in 2020 as the first major judicial reform in decades, reducing federal prison sentences for minor drug crimes and petty offenses while improving prison conditions.

 His son, Joseph Kerik, from his second marriage, is a Newark police officer and has served as a SWAT team member.